JGIBristol/ask-jgi-handbook/README.md

 This handbook uses [Jupyter Book](http://jupyterbook.org/).

+We recommend that you create a new branch for any changes you make, and then open a pull request to merge your changes into the `main` branch.
+This allows others to review your changes before they are merged.

 If you _either_ make changes through the GitHub interface, _or_ push changes up to GitHub, then [GitHub Actions](./.github/workflows) will be used to build and publish the site automatically.
+H

 If you prefer to preview changes locally, then the recommended way is:

 * [Install uv](https://docs.astral.sh/uv/#installation)
 * From the repo directory, run: `uvx jupyter-book build .`

+## Suggestions and issues
+If you have suggestions for improvements to the handbook, or find any issues, please raise them as [GitHub issues](https://github.com/JGIBristol/ask-jgi-handbook/issues).

 ## Contributors ✨